 - Open Source -- .NET Core is open source, while a read-only subset of the .NET Framework is open source.

-While .NET Core is unique and has significant differences to the .NET Framework and other .NET platforms, it is straightforward to share code, using either source or binary sharing techniques.
+While .NET Core is unique and has significant differences to the .NET Framework and other .NET implementations, it is straightforward to share code, using either source or binary sharing techniques.

 Comparison with Mono